This section provides you with a list of new features in Prisma Access 6.0 and 6.0.1 Preferred and Innovation, along with

 infrastructure.

-In addition, there is a simplified onboarding workflow for Prisma
+Additionally, a simplified onboarding workflow for Prisma Access

 RFC6598, iOS, and Android Support for Static IP Address Allocation

-GlobalProtect™ mobile users, Prisma® Access adds the following enhanced
+Prisma Access adds the following enhanced functionality for static IP address

-- Support for iOS and Android mobile devices
+allocation: support for iOS and Android mobile devices and support for RFC6598

 Simplified Onboarding Workflow

-By incorporating best-practice defaults, automating backend tasks, and seamlessly
+best-practice defaults, automating backend tasks, and seamlessly integrating the

-integrating the Cloud Identity Engine and Strata Cloud Manager with Prisma Access, you can significantly
+Cloud Identity Engine and Strata Cloud Manager with Prisma Access,

 WildFire Hold Mode Support

-supports WildFire Hold Mode.
-Hold Mode enables you to configure Prisma Access to
+immediately address this risk.
+Hold Mode enables you to configure Prisma® Access to

 hold the transfer of a sample file while